ImageMagick/Usage-Markdown/thumbnails/index.md

 An alternative, is rather than pad out the image to fit the specific thumbnail size we want, is to instead cut off the parts of the image that does not fit the final size.

-Of course this means you actually lose some parts of the original image, particularly the edges of the image, but the result is a enlarged thumbnail of the center part of the image.
+Of course this means you actually lose some parts of the original image, particularly the edges of the image, but the result is an enlarged thumbnail of the center part of the image.
 This is usually (but not always) the main subject of the image, so it is a practical method of thumbnail creation.

 As of IM v6.3.8-3 the special resize option flag '`^`' was added to make this easier.